antoninakdv/transcriber/README.md

 # Transcriber

 A lightweight, local-first audio transcription app.
 It turns audio into text with **OpenAI Whisper running on your own machine**, and can optionally use **Mistral** for cloud transcription (Voxtral) and for refining transcripts into notes, action items, and more.
 It runs as a small FastAPI backend plus a React frontend — no Docker, no database, no cloud account required to get started.
+Built with AI-assisted coding (Claude Code and Mistral Vibe), Python/FastAPI and React.

 ## Demo